deltachat/deltachat-pages/en/help.md

   receive messages from this person, consider **blocking** them.

+### How can I put two of my friends in contact with each other?

+Attach the first contact to the chat of the second using **Attachment Button → Contact**.
+You can also add a little introduction message.

+The second contact will receive a **card** then and can tap it to start chatting with the first contact.

 ### Does Delta Chat support images, videos and other attachments?

 - Yes.
 Images, videos, files, voice messages etc. are handled as usual.